 Once you’ve mastered the basics on the boat, you’ll return to the classroom for the NSW General Boat Licence Test which features 50 multiple choice questions.
-If you’ve studied the course notes and listened to the trainers (and we’ve done our job well!) you will hopefully pass first go.
+If you’ve studied the course resource material provided notes and listened to the trainers (and we’ve done our job well!) you will hopefully pass first go.

 If you don’t get the test first go, don’t worry.
 We will go through the questions that you missed so that you are confident you know them well, and you can attempt the test again.
 If you don’t get the test the second time around, you are welcome to take it again at our next course, free of charge.